 The meaning of inner and outer has been designed to be consistent for egress and ingress when the number of non-service delimiting tags is consistent.
 Service 1 in Figure 24: VID filtering examples shows a conversion from QinQ to a single dot1q example where there is one non-service delimiting tag on ingress and egress.
 Service 2 shows a symmetric example with two non-service delimiting tags (plus and additional tag for illustration) to two non-service delimiting tags on egress.
-Service 3 shows a single non-service delimiting tag on ingress and egress.
+Service 3 shows a single non-service delimiting tag on ingress and two tags with one non-service delimiting tag on ingress.